Will Smith Said He Fell in Love With This Co-Star After ‘Going Too Far for a Character’

 “Well, I’m very flattered,” Channing shared when she heard of being the object of Smith’s affection, according to Page Six.
 “That’s a wonderful thing . . .
 I adored him from the first time I laid eyes on him because I thought he was genuinely sweet.”

-Channing clearly enjoyed working with the actor, where she looked out for him during his first film role.
+Channing clearly enjoyed working with the actor, and she looked out for him during his first major film role.

 “I felt very protective of him, because it was his first big job,” the Grease alum said.
 “It’s amazing for me to hear that he felt that way, I’m delighted.”